andrewski04/SvelteKit-Template/README.md

 Simply run this after cloning the repository, then skip to the "Start Dev Server" step:
 `./setup.bat`

+> **NOTE:** This command can be re-ran at any time to fix many issues regarding the environment or database. **THIS WILL CLEAR ALL DATABASE DATA!**

-If you have any issues with the setup script or want more details on the project, read the following steps.
+If you have any issues with the setup script or want more details on the project (or are not running Windows), read the following steps.

 ## Install VSCode Extensions